joetower/joetower-jekyll-2015/_posts/blog/2015-10-25-recent-records-06.md

 ## Drudkh - A Furrow Cut Short

 I've been a big fan of Drudkh for years; loving some albums, feeling neutral about others.
 This one is pretty great so far.
-It's on=par with their last few recrods, and that's not a bad place to be.
+It's _on par_ with their last few records, and that's not a bad place to be.

 **I'm digging these tracks:** _Cursed Sons 1_, _Cursed Sons 2_, and _Embers_.